 The House has passed a lot of bills, good bills that the Senate won't even take up.

-And as I played the 22 times Obama said it, he recognized he's not an emperor, and that his job is to execute the laws of the land.
+And as I played the 22 times Obama said it, he recognized he's not an emperor and that his job is to execute the laws of the land.

-The answer, the real answer, the long-term answer, the correct answer, the constitutional answer, is for Congress to pass a bill, and then for him to sign it into law.
+The answer, the real answer, the long-term answer, the correct answer, the constitutional answer is for Congress to pass a bill and then for him to sign it into law.

 And he's pretty much offered everything and anything to get that deal done.

-And so, okay, the Democrats, if they really cared about children, to the extent they seem to care about children or say they care about children, well, they can get their DACA fix.
+And so, okay, the Democrats, if they really cared about children to the extent they seem to care about children or say they care about children, well, they can get their DACA fix.

-They can legally end any chance of separation of parents and their children, although that problem probably will be non-existence because if you build the wall, people aren't going to be able to walk across the border as freely as they do now, which would solve the problem permanently and end the problem.
+They can legally end any chance of separation of parents and their children, although that problem probably will be non-existent because if you build the wall, people aren't going to be able to walk across the border as freely as they do now, which would solve the problem permanently and end the problem.

-So it's uh it's really up to the Democrats.
+So it's really up to the Democrats.

 And that's a sad state of affairs, especially considering they always claim to have a monopoly of compassion for the poor and for women and for minorities, etc.

-Well, Obama had eight years, and 13 million more Americans ended up on food stamps.
+Well, Obama had eight years and 13 million more Americans ended up on food stamps.

 Many of them too were minorities.